kelynnski/CompLingProject/documents/documentation.md

 Users can also provide an English word into the second interface, and get the same information as described above about the translated word.

-The endpoint for this API is 'http://localhost:5000/get_translation' and also requires a JSON body with the 'word' key.
+The endpoint for this API is the same 'http://localhost:5000' and also requires a JSON body with the 'word' key.